John Folan

 British Army soldier of World War I (1895-19??)

 John Folan, born in Cashel, County Galway, (1895–1918) was an Irish recipient of the Distinguished Conduct Medal, the second highest for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 Folan also received the Order of the Karađorđe's Star for service on the Macedonian front in 1917, during World War I.

 Details

+John Folan was born in Cannower, Cashel, County Galway in 1895, the son of Bridget and Thomas Folan.

 Folan was a private in the 3rd Battalion, Connaught Rangers, British Army when the following deed took place for which he was awarded the DCM.

 "For conspicuous gallantry when in command of a trench.
 Although wounded, he held on to his position after part of the line had been rushed."